 Selling the Products

-- By far, the top low-cost methods for marketing today are through new media channels such as social media, banner ads on websites, and online classified ads.
+- Leveraging new media channels such as social media, banner ads on websites, and online classified ads.

-In today's world, most payments are made with credit cards, so the retailer will need to set up a merchant account to accept payments.
+- Setting up a merchant account to accept payments.
 Using PayPal or other accessible secure gateways can be easy ways to accept payments either online or in person.
-Fees for merchant accounts vary widely, and negotiation for reduced fees is common.

 Business Basics First